ietf-tapswg/draft-ietf-taps-transport-security/draft-ietf-taps-transport-security.md

 Child SA keys are used by ESP.

 IKEv2 negotiates which protocols are acceptable to each peer for both the IKE and Child SAs using "Proposals".
-Each proposal contains an encryption with authentication algorithm or an AEAD algorithm, a Diffie-Hellman group, and (for IKE SAs only) a pseudorandom function algorithm.
+Each proposal specifies an encryption and authentication algorithm, or an AEAD algorithm, a Diffie-Hellman group, and (for IKE SAs only) a pseudorandom function algorithm.
 Each peer may support multiple proposals, and the most preferred mutually supported proposal is chosen during the handshake.